mike-kaufman/async-context-definition/Async-Context-Definitions.md

 Node.js uses an event-driven non-blocking I/O model of execution instead of multi-threading.
 This model greatly simplifies reasoning about many aspects of a programs execution but requires the use of _callback_ based code to ensure applications remain responsive.
-Thus, understanding a the behvior of an application may require understanding the execution of several blocks of code and how their executions are related via asychronous callback operations.
+Thus, understanding a the behavior of an application may require understanding the execution of several blocks of code and how their executions are related via asynchronous callback operations.

 This document provides a specification for asynchronous execution in Node.js and a model for reasoning about the relationships between asynchronous calls